schollz/plonky/README.md

 ### Documentation

-use the grid to play an engine. by default the engine is "PolyPerc", but if you install [mx.samples](https://llllllll.co/t/mx-samples/41400) you can also play that. engine options are found in the parameters menu `PLONKY`.
+use the grid to play an engine. by default the engine is "PolyPerc", but if you install [mx.samples](https://llllllll.co/t/mx-samples/41400) you can also play that by switching `PLONKY > engine` via parameters.

 each 8x8 section of the grid is a voice (1 voice for 64-grid, 2 voices for 128-grid). you can play notes in that voice by pressing pads. the notes correspond to a C-major scale, where each column is a fifth apart (all adjustable in menu).